energysistem/manuals/42648-MP3 CLIP/en/060-music.md

 ## Music playback

-Your Energy MP3 allows you to enjoy codified audio in MP3 / FLAC / WMA / WAV formats thanks to its high-fidelity sound processor.
+Your Energy MP3 allows you to enjoy codified audio in MP3 / WMA formats thanks to its high-fidelity sound processor.

 Move through the options of the main menu using the *Next (3)* and *Back (1)* buttons.
 Select the option you like and proceed to choose the preferred playback mode by pressing *Play / Pause (4)*.
 Press and hold the *Menu (5)* button to return to the main menu.